Veeam Backup Repositories

 You can configure Veeam Backup & Replication to transfer Veeam Plug-in backup files to a capacity tier.
 Both policies (Move policy, Copy policy) are supported for Veeam Plug-in backups with the following limitations:

-- For Veeam Plug-in backup files, capacity tier does not verify whether data that is being moved is unique and has not been offloaded earlier.
+- Capacity tier does not verify whether data that is being moved is unique and has not been offloaded earlier.
 Thus, it is highly recommended to check the pricing plans of your cloud storage provider to avoid additional costs for offloading and downloading backup data.

-- Capacity tier does not track dependencies of full and incremental Veeam Plug-in backup files.
+- Capacity tier does not track dependencies of full and incremental backup files.
 Thus, consider the following:

 - [For the Move policy] When backup files are transferred to the capacity tier, Veeam Backup & Replication takes into account only the creation time of backup files.
 Make sure that the operational restore window is not longer than the whole backup chain cycle period.
 Otherwise, you may encounter the scenario when full backup files are transferred to the capacity tier and their increment backup files still remain in the performance tier.